eric-cobb/es-security-demo/README.md

    ```sh
    yum install gcc
    ```
-3. The main exfill.sh script sources variables from scripts/config.sh.
-In the scripts/config.sh script, modify the following values to mirror your environment:
+3. The main `exfill.sh` script sources variables from `scripts/config.sh`.
+In the `scripts/config.sh` script, modify the following values to mirror your environment:
    ```sh
    ROOTDIR='' # Base directory from which all of these alert triggers will be run on the target host
    HOMEDIR='' # This is the base directory from which all of these alert triggers will be run
    EXFILL_TARGET='' # This is where the scp command will attempt to "exfill" the data; in my environment I have another EC2 instance that I attempt to copy to
    FILE='/dev/shm/totally_not_exfill.tar.gz' # The file that will be "exfilled"
    ```
-4. Copy/move the scripts/demo_start.sh script to your local machine.
+4. Copy/move the `scripts/demo_start.sh` script to your local machine.
 This is the script that will kick off the whole shebang by ssh-ing into the host where the triggers in this repo live (ideally on a separate EC2 instance, container, whatever where Elastic Agent is running with Defend)
 5. Modify the demo_start.sh script to update three values:
    ```sh
    TARGET_HOST='' # The hostname or IP of the host to which this script will attempt to login and start triggering alerts.
 This should be the same host as where this repo was cloned (i.e. where all the scripts and binaries live).